No Lofts, No Lattes. No Law.

 The quest takes them into hobo jungles and punk squats by the LA River–and into an after-midnight darkness of moral ambiguity that changes Lenny’s life in ways he’d never dreamed of.

-Amazon, Kobo, and Barnes & Noble allow you to download free e-reader apps for your smartphone, tablet, or computer; you do not need a dedicated device to enjoy this novel, though they are very nice to read upon.
+Amazon and Kobo allow you to download free e-reader apps for your smartphone, tablet, or computer; you do not need a dedicated device to enjoy this novel, though they are very nice to read upon.

-If you prefer to support your local independent bookstore, you can ask them to order the print version through Ingram; the ISBN is 978-1-312-98467-7.
+If you prefer to support your own local independent bookstore or library, you can ask them to order the print version through Ingram; the ISBN is 978-1-312-98467-7.
 If you live in the US or UK, you can order through Bookshop.org, who will route the sale to a participating local bookseller.